 Southern Africa is home to some of the world’s most iconic species, including rhinos and elephants, making it one of the largest source regions for the illegal wildlife trade (IWT.)
 Nevertheless, our Southern African Chapter, launched in 2020, is rising to the challenge.
 Local members of the Financial Taskforce, along with the South African Anti-Money Laundering Integrated Task Force (SAMLIT), are proactive at stopping and investigating wildlife crime detectable in financial systems.
-The Chapter also works with the regional transport sector through schemes like Project Vikela, an enhanced technology programme, which scans images in order to accurately detect rhino horns in baggage and cargo.
+The Chapter also works with the regional transport sector through initiatives including Project Vikela, which has been working to deploy an automated system for detecting illegal wildlife products in security screening systems, without compromising airport security.
 Thanks to the Southern Africa Chapter’s hard work, multiple shipments of rhino horn were detected and stopped in December 2021.

 East Africa is a key source region for the illegal wildlife trade (IWT), meaning it experiences some of the highest levels of illegal poaching and trafficking globally.
 United for Wildlife launched a Regional Chapter here in 2020.
 This Chapter successfully engages both financial intelligence units and major regional players in the transport sector.
 It works with organisations including Kenya Airlines and other carriers to halt the movement of illegal wildlife products and aims to form relationships with local shipping and maritime ports.
 It also combats financial crimes associated with IWT, providing vital information to law enforcement agencies and other authorities.
 Consequently, several key arrests have been made in the region leading to the Eastern and Southern Africa Anti-Money Laundering Group (ESAAMLG) committing to working closely with us and our local partners.